LucDuponcheelAtGitHub/PSBP/README.md

     )
 ```

-I is all a matter of taste.
+It is all a matter of taste.

 ### Exercise (`bothSeq` using `productSeq`)